gofiber/fiber/middleware/limiter/README.md

 	// Default: 5
 	Max int

-	// Duration is the time on how long to keep records of requests in memory
+	// Expiration is the time on how long to keep records of requests in memory
 	//
 	// Default: time.Minute
-	Duration time.Duration
+	Expiration time.Duration

 	// Key allows you to generate custom keys, by default c.IP() is used
 	//